 Once authorised, they must continue to meet FCA standards and rules and achieve good outcomes.

 Financial services providers must be authorised by the FCA.
 According to provisions made under the Financial Services and Markets Act (FSMA) 2000, financial activities have to be regulated by the FCA.
 Any firm (whether a business, a not-for-profit or a sole trader) carrying out a regulated activity must be authorised or registered by the FCA unless they are exempt.

 How does a business become FCA regulated?

-Firstly, any business looking to get FCA authorisation needs to meet its strict criteria.
-When applying for authorisation (which can take anything from six to 12 months), businesses need to show they are ‘ready, willing and organised’ to comply with the rules, requirements and standards of the regulatory system.
+When applying for authorisation - which can take anything from six to 12 months - businesses must show they are ‘ready, willing and organised’ to comply with the rules, requirements and standards of the regulatory system.